 - The Full Moon Learning Series is an extension of the Bare Icêbi - Gathering Together.
 An opportunity to come together and strengthen our community in a safe space without judgement.
 A place to listen, learn, and explore our wonders.
 These opportunities are supportive of the Truth and Reconciliation Commission 94 Calls to Action, and support section 5 of the new Teacher Quality Standard: Applying Foundational Knowledge about First Nations, Métis and Inuit.

 - Connections for Learning has partnered with YWCA Yowochas and CHANGE Health Alberta to create Camp Yowochas, a day program that incorporates canoe paddling, wildlife exploration, outdoor education, Indigenous ways of knowing, and the option of a national brigade experience in August with the Voyageur Brigade Society of Edmonton.
 Based at Camp Yowochas, students in this active, outdoor summer school will learn about physical education and Canada in a brand new way - all while earning high school credit.
 Don't miss out on this exciting, affordable learning experience!

 - Homework Hub - Once a week, after school, volunteers come together to support high school students at MCHS in their learning.
 Students work with staff to complete assignments, prepare for exams, and generally provide a support network for the students.
 The session ends with a meal before the students head home.

-- School Based Support - Many of our schools have created positions to directly support our Indigenous students.
-Memorial Composite High School holds the position of an Indigenous Graduation Coach, Spruce Grove Composite High School has their ICE (Indigenous Culture and Education) team, Forest Green, SPC and Duffield School have First Nation Métis Inuit liaisons.
+- School-based Support - Many of our schools have created positions to directly support our Indigenous students.
+Memorial Composite High School has an Indigenous Graduation Coach, Spruce Grove Composite High School has an Indigenous Culture and Education Team, and Forest Green School, Stony Plain Central School and Duffield School have First Nation, Métis and Inuit liaisons.
 As well, 21-22 will see the establishment of a coalition of representation from each school to come together and build capacity within schools to lead this work.